Ravishankar-Tiwari/Excel-Project---Coffee-Shop-Sale/README.md

 3. **Footfall Analysis**: Compare the footfall (number of customers) to sales revenue and determine any correlation.
 4. **Product and Category Performance**: Discover which products are generating the most sales and which categories are most profitable.
 5. **Operational Efficiency**: Based on the analysis, make recommendations on optimizing store operations, product offerings, and promotional strategies.

+##Insights & Recommendations
+Sales are typically higher on weekends, with Sunday and Saturday being the busiest days for customers.
+The most popular products include brewed espresso and black tea, which are responsible for the highest revenue.
+Footfall tends to correlate with sales, but there are opportunities to increase average order values during peak times by offering targeted promotions or upselling.

+##Future Improvements
+Integration with live sales data for real-time analysis.
+Adding machine learning models to predict sales based on historical trends.
+Incorporating customer data to better understand buying patterns.